ericcurtin/podman-ollama/README.md

   -r, --root                     - Run as a rootful, insecure container -v, --version                  - Show version information
   -                              - Read from stdin

+Configuration:
+  podman-ollama uses a simple text format to store customizations that are are per user in "~/.podman-ollama/config".
+Such a configuration file may look like this:

+    container-manager podman
+    gpu GPU
+    model gemma:2b
 ```